Info icon

 --ip-permissions '[{"IpProtocol": "-1", "FromPort": -1, "ToPort": -1, "IpRanges": [{"CidrIp": "0.0.0.0/0"}]}]'

-07 Run modify-instance-attribute command (OSX/Linux/UNIX) using the ID of the Amazon EC2 that you want to reconfigure as the identifier parameter, to replace the security group prefixed with "launch-wizard", with the custom one created at step no. 3.
-Make sure that you add any other compliant security groups, associated with the EC2 instance, to the --groups command parameter (if successful, the command does not produce an output):
+07 Run modify-instance-attribute command (OSX/Linux/UNIX) with the ID of the Amazon EC2 that you want to configure as the identifier parameter, to replace the security group prefixed with launch-wizard, with the custom one created in step no. 3.
+Ensure that you add any other compliant security groups, associated with the EC2 instance, to the --groups command parameter (if successful, the command does not produce an output):

 aws ec2 modify-instance-attribute